Liability Car Insurance Explained

 In this hypothetical (but realistic) scenario, you’d be on the hook for $30,000 out of your own pocket.
 This can lead to garnished wages or a lien placed against your assets if you can’t afford that extra cost.

-Many experts advise purchasing 100/300/100 property damage limits, but even increasing your limits from the state minimum to 50/100/50 will add double the protection at a relatively modest increase — often just a few dollars per month.
+Many experts advise purchasing at least 100/300/100 property damage limits, but even increasing your limits from the state minimum to 50/100/50 will add double the protection at a relatively modest increase — often just a few dollars per month.

 How to read liability insurance limits